storyblok/storyblok-react/README.md

   components: {
     page: Page,
     teaser: Teaser,
-    grid: Grid,
-    feature: Feature,
   },
 });
 ```

+> Note: This is the general way for initalizing the SDK, the initialization might be different depending upon the framework.
+You can see how everything works according to the framework in their respective sections below.

-> Add all your components to the components object in the `storyblokInit` function.
+Add all your components to the components object in the `storyblokInit` function.

 That's it!
 All the features are enabled for you: the _Api Client_ for interacting with [Storyblok CDN API](https://www.storyblok.com/docs/api/content-delivery#topics/introduction?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-react), and _Storyblok Bridge_ for [real-time visual editing experience](https://www.storyblok.com/docs/guide/essentials/visual-editor?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-react).